 Don’t be the only one speaking.

 I’ve heard that a person’s attention span is equal to their age in minutes.
-During a microphone-1425846-1599x2327meeting if you are the only one speaking, then you are going to lose members of your audience at some point.
+During a meeting if you are the only one speaking, then you are going to lose members of your audience at some point.
 Change up your meeting a bit: Insert a video here, shift the focus of the room there, and have someone else share on a given topic.

 We offer discipleship groups for teenagers at our parish.
 Last year we invited 2 of the teens to share their experience during the parent meeting.
 For many it was the highlight.
 Not only did it promote the discipleship program, but it gave the parents an example of what a teen who owns their faith looks like (as in they actually exist!).